Employment Arbitration Agreements

 Downsides of Arbitration

-The first disadvantage comes from the person that hears your dispute and makes the final decision.
-Unlike a trial, where you may be able to opt to have your case heard by a jury of your peers, your dispute will be heard and concluded by the arbitrator.
+- Disadvantage 1: Unlike a trial, where you may be able to opt to have your case heard by a jury of your peers, your dispute will be heard and concluded by the arbitrator.
 Arbitrators are, in general, fair and will follow the laws exactly.
 However, sometimes employees prefer to have their cases heard by juries because the juries are often more sympathetic to employees.

-The second disadvantage comes from one of the processes designed to speed up arbitration.
-Parties going through arbitration, in general, get to request less evidence and documents from the other side than if the dispute had gone through a trial.
+- Disadvantage 2: Parties going through arbitration, in general, get to request less evidence and documents from the other side than if the dispute had gone through a trial.
 In most situations, this will hurt the employee because it is the employer that will have access to more of the evidence and documents needed during the dispute.

 Upsides of Arbitration